LibraryofVA/plugin-Export/README.md

 Ensure your httpd service account has write access to the /plugins/Export/PDF/ directory.

-Then install it like any other Omeka plugin and follow the config instructions.
+Then install it like any other Omeka plugin.

 Usage